 Motorways are high speed of a maximum of 70 mph.
 Due to the high speed, situations can change very quickly.
 Looking well ahead for any potential changes in lanes or traffic is just as important as being aware of the traffic directly around you.
 Not everyone is permitted to use motorways.
 Learner riders of motorbikes or motorbikes of under 50cc engine size are not permitted to use motorways.
 Cyclists, horse riders and certain slow-moving vehicles or over sized vehicles without special permission are also not permitted to use motorways.

-Learner drivers are now permitted to enter motorways provided they are accompanied by an approved driving instructor (ADI) and that the training vehicle has dual controls fitted.
+Learner drivers will be permitted to enter motorways from 2018 (exact date to be confirmed) provided they are accompanied by an approved driving instructor (ADI) and that the training vehicle has dual controls fitted.

 Motorway reflective studs

 The motorway reflective studs or cat’s eyes are used to help drivers establish the correct lane and lane discipline during low light conditions.
 Motorway studs use a specific colour depending on their placement on the carriageway.

 Motorway light signals are used to inform traffic of any approaching danger or hazard for example accidents or bad weather visibility.
 See motorway signals for more information.

 Many motorway accidents are caused due to a lack of sufficient observation when changing lanes or overtaking.
 For the safety of yourself and others, it’s important that the MSM (Mirror, Signal, Manoeuvre) routine is used and also to check the car blind spot.
 A guide on the correct procedure for motorway overtaking is available.